LQA Guide: What Is Game Localization Testing And How To Do It Right

 Important: Translation and LQA should be performed by different people - to eliminate the human factor and bring a fresh viewpoint to the game.
 If you order both translations and LQA from the same video game localization agency, make sure that those services are provided by two separate project teams.

-Your game or app is translated into the languages with completely different semantic and alphabets as it leads to a higher number of errors.
-These are English-Chinese, English-Bulgarian, English-Korean, English-Arabic language pairs, and so on.
+Your game or app is translated into the languages with completely different semantics and alphabets, those often lead to higher number of errors.
+These are English-Chinese, English-Russian, English-Korean, English-Arabic language pairs, and so on.

 Why should you consider LQA for your game?